-- ► The basic two-bit saturate counter for branch prediction. - You need to memorize the state machine. - Know the implementation of Branch Prediction Buffer and Branch Target Buffer. - What components do these two buffers have? - How does a branch locates its entries in these two buffers? - Correlating branch prediction - Why does correcting branch prediction work for some branches? - Why does correlating branch prediction not work form some branches? - The implementation of correlating branch prediction with Global Branch History Register (GBHR) and two-bit saturate counters. - ► There will be one problem about branch prediction, similar to the last question of Assignment 3 and the one in midterm 2.
+- The basic two-bit saturate counter for branch prediction. - You need to memorize the state machine. - Know the implementation of Branch Prediction Buffer and Branch Target Buffer. - What components do these two buffers have? - How does a branch locates its entries in these two buffers? - Correlating branch prediction - Why does correcting branch prediction work for some branches? - Why does correlating branch prediction not work form some branches? - The implementation of correlating branch prediction with Global Branch History Register (GBHR) and two-bit saturate counters. - ► There will be one problem about branch prediction, similar to the assignment and the one in the midterm